Every person carries two

 Tay-Sachs carriers.
 People of Ashkenazi Jewish or

-French-Canadian descent who have a family history of
+French-Canadian descent or those who have a family history of

 to see if they are a Tay-Sachs carrier.